Forensic Nurses Week

 Forensic Nursing Excellence:

 Recently we sent out a Call for Peer Recognition for those forensic nurses that are active members of the association--those who helps individuals and communities by providing preventive services, developing policy, influencing legislation and collaborating with other healthcare, social services, and criminal justice system professionals to enhance the care of their patients and perpetrators of violence.
 Members of the International Association of Forensic Nurses witness their colleagues perform exceptional community outreach.
 We want to recognize these outstanding forensic nurses for bringing awareness to the specialty and compassion to their patients.
-This years forensic nurses are:
+2013 highlighted forensic nurses are:

 Alison Cathro Araceli Desmarais Christine Campbell Chris Jolliffe Cynthia Jennings